-The Beltrami County HRA (BHRA) contracts with HRDC to provide services to meet their mission of providing quality and affordable housing options to low and moderate-income households.
+The Beltrami County HRA contracts with the HRDC to provide services to meet their mission of providing quality and affordable housing options to low and moderate-income households.
 The staffing package includes meeting administration, organizational development, financial management, construction oversight, property management, and down payment assistance.

 Affordable New Construction:

 The Beltrami County HRA has an affordable new construction program to construct modest homes available for sale, to low and moderate income households in Beltrami County.
 The homes are currently being constructed by private contractors in Beltrami County.

 The Beltrami County HRA has partnered with Headwaters Housing Development Corporation to complete construction on three supportive housing developments on Conifer Avenue in Bemidji.
 Further information can be found here.

 The Village of Hope is an emergency facility developed by Ours to Serve House of Hospitality.
 The Village of Hope provides shelter to low income homeless families in and around Beltrami County.

 - Orlando Alamono, Chairman

 - Travis Barnes, Vice Chair